Port Miami from a Cruise Ship

 This is my second cruise, I wrote about the first one here - Cruising the Caribbean Sea.
 Having been to Port Everglades (in Fort Lauderdale) and Port of Miami as a cruise passenger, I can say that the latter is way more convenient.
 Not only was the check-in faster and staff generally friendlier, but you could actually walk to the port from Miami downtown if you wished.
 In Port Everglades, the only practical way to get to a cruise ship if you don't have a car is to take an expensive cab.

-In 2014, a new tunnel connected the Port of Miami with an interstate highway that allowed to bypass traffic congestions in downtown Miami.
+In 2014, a new tunnel connected the Port of Miami with an interstate highway that allowed it to bypass traffic congestions in downtown Miami.

 And what a view does a cruise ship offer!